 As we work to create a world in which every person has the tools to live to his or her full potential, we continue to be guided and inspired by those inaugural words of Mercy Housing’s founder, Sister Timothy Marie O’Roark: “We can do better.”

-Who Are the Founding Sisters of Mercy Housing and What Role Do They Play?
+Who Are the Founding Sisters and What Role Do They Play?

 Mercy Housing, Inc. was founded by six communities of Catholic Sisters who contribute greatly to the vision and success of Mercy Housing.
 They are: